CrowdDoingAdmin/Nature-Counter-Server1/README.md

 # Nature Counter Server
 This repository is for the backend server for the Nature Counter App hosted on Azure.

 It follows an MVC model and is constantly being improved!
+Create a branch, make some changes, test it, and create a merge request when ready!

 ## Getting started